limoncello-php/app/server/app/readme.md

 `Data` folder contains application database models, database migrations and seedings.

-`Http` folder contains HTTP routing.
+`Routes` folder contains routing for web and API.

 `Api` folder contains implementation for application API such as CRUD (Create, Read, Update and Delete) operations.